s549520798/MyFirstProject/README.md

-# My respository for study java and android
+# My repository for study java and android
 my first project